Mobility - EV Charging Stations

 sia2060_c1.png

-We recommend the installation of a 5x16mm2 flat cable from Woertz or Wieland along the parking spaces to be equipped.
+We recommend installing a 5x16mm2 flat cable from Woertz or Wieland along the parking spaces to be equipped.

-The cable is fixed directly with clips to the wall or ceiling.
+The cable is fixed directly to the wall or ceiling with clamps.

-Thanks to the IP65 junction boxes with insulation piercing, the charging stations can then be easily connected without cutting or stripping the cable.
+Thanks to IP65 junction boxes with insulation piercing connections, the charging stations are then easily connected without cutting or stripping the cable.

-The flat cable is powered via a 3P+N LS circuit breaker of max 63A from the electrical panel (provided by the electrical installer).
+The flat cable is powered via a 3P+N circuit breaker of max 63A from the electrical panel (provided by the electrician installer).

-Although the number of charging stations per area is unlimited, it is recommended not to connect more than 30.
+Although the number of charging stations per zone is unlimited, it is recommended not to connect more than 30.

 How Did We Do?